dragosionel/SwiftCodeKata/README.md

 Create a sample database that and

-- add entities that have optional and mandatory attributes
+- add entities that have optional and mandatory attributes.
+[Solution](coredata/CoreDataOptionalMandatory/)

-- add entities that have one-to-one and one-to-many relationships
+- add entities that have one-to-one and one-to-many relationships [Solution](coredata/CoreDataRelationships/)

-- save and retrieve an object of type User (name, age, address)
+- save and retrieve an object of type User (name, age) [Solution](coredata/CoreDataSaveRetrieve/)

 ### [Great Central Dispatch](https://www.raywenderlich.com/5370-grand-central-dispatch-tutorial-for-swift-4-part-1-2)